Progress report for GNE20-227

 Not applicable at this time.

 As a graduate student researcher, my skills and knowledge related to grant proposal writing, grant execution, recruitment of participants and data collection, qualitative and quantitative research instrument design, and networking with persons in agriculture industry has immensely improved.
 For instance, my advisor and I were invited by Dr. Rama Radhakrishna at Penn State to collaborate in developing a grant proposal for Pennsylvania Department of Agriculture based on this project to assess the use of conservation plans by farmers in Pennsylvania to promote sustainable agriculture.
-Although, we are yet to receive a decision on this grant application, taking part in the grant writing process improved my writing skills and my appreciation for sustainability in Pennsylvania Agriculture.
+The proposal we developed was selected for funding.
+The work is currently ongoing in four counties in the commonwealth.
+Overall my current participation in the grant writing process improved my writing skills and my appreciation for sustainability in Pennsylvania Agriculture and research methods.
 Additionally, a graduate student grant application I solo applied for based on recommendation and guidance from my advisor was selected for funding by the College of Agriculture at the Pennsylvania State University to further support my dissertation research which is funded by NE SARE.
 In addition to what is described above, the NE SARE proposal allowed me and my advisor to dive deeper in the literature related to program participation, environmental governance, and environmental policy to learn more that sustainability of agriculture using implementation of best management practices supported with public funding through conservation programs.
 Finally, this project allowed us to build our network with key players promoting sustainable agriculture specifically in Pennsylvania (e.g., local conservation districts, USDA NRCS, USDA NASS, PASA).